 The NDIS is the National Disability Insurance Scheme (NDIS).
-It is a new national disability system where people with disabilities will have more choice and control about their supports than before, and be able to get the services that suit them.
+It is a new national disability system where people with disabilities have more choice and control over their services and supports.

 In the NDIS, your funding is allocated to you, the person with the disability, instead of to service providers in block funding.
-This means you have the choice and control to get the supports and services that you need and that work best for you.
 The NDIS bases the funding you get on a plan which includes the services and supports you need.
 Everyone’s plan is different, because every person is different and may need different kinds of supports.
-You work with a Local Coordinator or planner to develop your plan.

-You can download the booklets here by clicking on the links below:
+You can download the booklet and fact sheets here by clicking on the links below:

 NDIS and Me: Steps to Self-Managing in WA Workbook

 NDIS and Me: Steps to Plan in WA Workbook

 Baby to pre-school (Word format / PDF format)

 High school (Word format / PDF format)

 During 2018 we will continue to run workshops on the NDIS in areas due to be rolled out.